ruslo/CGold/docs/overview/cmake-can-not.rst

 This is probably the first thing you will be hit with.
 The :ref:`CMake <CMake>` language is not something you can compare with what you have likely used before.
 There are no classes, no maps, no virtual functions or lambdas.
-Even parsing functions and input arguments then returning results is something quite tricky for the beginners.  :ref:`CMake <CMake>` is definitely not a language you want to try to experiment with implementation of red-black tree or processing JSON responses from a server.  **But it does** handle regular
+Even parsing the input arguments of each function then returning results is something quite tricky for the beginners.  :ref:`CMake <CMake>` is definitely not a language you want to try to experiment with implementation of red-black tree or processing JSON responses from a server.  **But it does** handle regular